DataDog/integrations-core/docs/dev/agent_integration.md

 ## Populate your tile and publish your integration

-Once you have created your Agent-based integration, populate the remaining [required assets][31] that  appear on your integration tile.
-For more information on populating these assets and best practices, see [Create a Tile][20].
+Once you have created your Agent-based integration, see the [Create a tile][20] documentation for information on populating the remaining [required assets][31] that appear on your integration tile, and opening a pull request.

-Finally, open a pull request with your code on the [`integrations-extras`][21] or [`marketplace`][22] repository.
-After you've created your pull request, automatic checks run to verify that your pull request is in good shape and contains all the required content to be updated.

 ## Further reading